 When King Willem-Alexander of the Netherlands visited South Africa, I presented a large part of this work to the king and the government of the Kingdom of the Netherlands, through the Embassy.
 I argued that they should improve their understanding of slavery in South Africa, which had been introduced and maintained by the Dutch and perpetuated by the British, and the great extent of Dutch-driven slavery throughout the Indian Ocean.
 In this sense this book is, in part, a formal response and testimony to the apology of the King of the Kingdom of the Netherlands, which was unacceptable in its limited formulation.

 Any apology must be shaped by the real facts.
 Also, any meaningful apology has to embrace restorative memory and restorative justice, meaning restitution and reparations.
 By reparations, the descendant communities with forebears who were enslaved make it clear that each centre of enslavement in territories colonised by the Dutch should be proportionally compensated for the great financial and material value gained from enslavement, at the appropriate rates with added interest up to the present.
-The beneficiaries must be descendant communities and not simply the modern-day countries i which they live or their institutions.
+The beneficiaries must be descendant communities and not simply the modern-day countries in which they live, or their institutions.
 The modalities of such restitution and reparation, bound to a formal dignified apology, should be negotiated with each affected descendant society’s community representatives.

 Patric Tariq Mellet is the author of the bestselling book, The Lie of 1652.
 He is a member of the National Writers Association of South Africa and lives in Cape Town.